Toglefritz/Capers_II/ReadMe.md

 To use this code you need to copy each of the folders inside the *libraries* directory into your Arduino Library directory.

 In the Arduino IDE, open **Capers_II_PS2_SSC32.ino**.
 If the frame on your robot differs from the design in the *frame* directory, the .ino file contains robot configuration options for inputting the geometry of your frame.

+## Build Instructions

+Instructions for building the robot can be found on Instructables [Instructables](https://www.instructables.com/id/Capers-II-a-Hexapod-Robot).